othmane-zizi-pro/Easy-Habit-Tracker/README.md

 - Open an issue [here on GitHub](https://github.com/ç/Easy-Habit-Tracker/issues)
 - Visit our [Support Page](https://othmane-zizi-pro.github.io/Easy-Habit-Tracker/)

+## 🛡️ Privacy Policy

+Easy Habit Tracker respects your privacy.
+We do not collect, store, or share any personal information.
+All data stays on your device, and we do not use third-party tracking tools, analytics, or advertisements.
+The app functions offline, ensuring a safe and private experience.

 ## 📱 Download

 Easy Habit Tracker is available on the App Store.
 [Download it now!](#)